JusteTheCoder/Sharp/readme.md

 ### Adding singletons and libraries

-Before calling the start function you can add locations to Sharp.
+Locations can be added to Sharp before using the start function.
-All modules under the given location will be added to Sharp as either singletons or libraries and their sub-modules as packages.
+Each module under the specified location will be added to Sharp as a singleton or library, and each module's sub-modules will be added as packages.

 ```lua
     Sharp.addSingletons(singletonFolder)